Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Published: 12 Oct 2025

-Whenever Mumbai’s heat starts to melt my weekend plans, I find myself craving the smell of rain-soaked hills and the sound of rustling trees.
-Luckily, I don’t have to travel far for that.
+Whenever Mumbai’s heat starts to melt your weekend plans, just smell the rain-soaked hills and listen the sound of rustling trees.
+Luckily, you don’t have to travel far for that.
 There are so many beautiful hill stations near Mumbai within 100 kms, each offering its own little slice of peace, adventure or romance.
+Lets explore them all one by one.

-1:⇒ Matheran — The Little Eco Paradise 🌿
+1: ⇒ Matheran — A Little Eco Paradise at 85 Km

-I still remember my first visit to Matheran — walking through its red mud trails while the fog slowly rolled in.
+Matheran is a must visit from Mumbai for short trips.
+You will be walking through its red mud trails while the fog slowly rolled in.
 It’s India’s only vehicle-free hill station which means you will only hear the clip-clop of horses and the chirping of birds.
 The air feels so clean and refreshing, it’s like stepping into another world.

 What to See